-The Youth Action Council is a leadership program for high school students who wish to share their passion for marine science while also making a positive impact in their community on behalf of the ocean.
-The program brings groups of teens together from San Diego, Orange, and Los Angeles counties to discuss a variety of ocean conservation issues.
+The Youth Action Council is a leadership program for ambitious high school students who wish to share their passion for marine science while also making a positive impact in their community on behalf of the ocean.
+The program brings groups of teens together from San Diego, Orange, and Los Angeles county to discuss a variety of ocean conservation issues.
 Youth learn to transform their passion into action to create meaningful and effective change for a healthier planet.

 - San Diego County: National Marine Mammal Foundation (www.nmmf.org)

 - Orange County: Pacific Marine Mammal Center (www.pacificmmc.org)

 - Los Angeles County: Marine Mammal Care Center (www.marinemammalcare.org)

 Time Commitment: The council meets once a month for two hours.
 Additional hours outside of meetings are required to fulfill the community project.
 Contact your regional site for a monthly schedule.